Porges/ways-to-play/articles/games/leap-frog.md

 ### Equipment

-To play you will need a gridded board (@Murray2 [93] suggests 15&times;15 to 18&times;18 squares), and enough pieces to fill all the spaces on it.
+To play you will need a gridded board (Murray [@Murray2, 93] suggests 15&times;15 to 18&times;18 squares), and enough pieces to fill all the spaces on it.
 All the pieces are the same.

 ### Setup